bgx4k3p/blog/_posts/2022-02-12-ubuntu-root-aliases.md

 ## 1. Switch to root user

-Any user with SUDO privileges can be used as well, instead of root, it's a matter of preference.
+Any user with SUDO privileges can be used as well, it's a matter of preference.

 ```bash
 sudo su
 ```

-## 2. Create bash_aliases file under the root user
+## 2. Create .bash_aliases file under the root user home folder

 ```bash
 # Updates